lewayotte/windows-dev-environment/pre-requisites.md

 ## WSL

 Install WSL.
-Open cmd and type the following:
+Open cmd as an Administrator and type the following:

 ```
 wsl --install